 Privately owned buses travel the difference between Tulum and the rest of Riviera Maya, as do colectivos, or chauffeured white vans.
-To visit the island of Cozumel, you can take the bus to Playa del Carmen followed by a ferry ride.
+To visit the island of Cozumel, you can take the bus to Playa del Carmen, followed by a ferry ride.

-|Car||Driving from Cancún or Playa del Carmen to Tulum is not worth the hassle -- residents motor the rocky roads swiftly, and you could easily be overwhelmed.
+|Car||Driving from Cancún or Playa del Carmen to Tulum is not worth the hassle – residents motor the rocky roads swiftly, and you could easily be overwhelmed.
 Some travel sites have also reported problems with auto robberies (particularly at night) and even police scams, where the officers pull drivers over and then demand a bribe.
 If you do decide to drive, you will not need to obtain an international driver's license; your U.S. license is valid in Mexico.|

-|Taxi||Taxis pretty much have a monopoly on getting you from your hotel to the beach (your other options are to walk, bike, drive yourself or hitchhike -- and the last two aren't recommended), but you can also use them to get to the ruins or the reserves.
-They dawdle around the hotel areas, but you can also find them near the bus terminal.
+|Taxi||Taxis pretty much have a monopoly on getting you from your hotel to the beach (your other options are to walk, bike, drive yourself – and the last one is not recommended), but you can also use them to get to the ruins or the reserves.
+They hang out around the hotel areas, but you can also find them near the bus terminal.
 Luckily, the fixed fares are reasonable.
-You'll pay between 35 and 50 pesos (or $3 and $4 USD) to ride from the popular hotels to the beach.|
+You'll pay around 100 pesos (about $5) to ride from the popular hotels to the beach and ruins.|

 |On Foot||Walking is always affordable, and in Tulum, it's also feasible.
-You could choose to hoof it from the hotel areas to the beaches, the ruins and even Tulum Pueblo, depending on where you're located.
-You'll find taxis are a more comfortable option, given the heat.
+You could choose to walk from the hotel areas to the beaches, the ruins and even Tulum Pueblo, depending on where you're located.
+However, you may find taxis are a more comfortable option, given the heat.
 And you should always exercise common sense and not walk long distances alone at night.